Ellis (Battle Arena Toshinden): Critical reception

 Ellis was well received upon debut, particularly in Japan, with Takara game development head Nakano Takayuki stating that while they were displeased with Toshindens quality, the response to the character had been tremendous.
 She has been cited as a frequent subject of fan works, particularly cosplay, with a store in Japan selling replicas of her costume alongside those of other characters.
-In 1997, Japanese cosplay troupe 1999Quest released a fan-made VHS of actress Keiko Koyo dressed as the character fighting nondescript enemies, mimicking the character's moves.
-The PlayStation Magazine meanwhile ran a monthly section named "Ellis's Private Room", which discussed the character and encouraged readers to send fan art and cosplay.
+In 1997, Japanese cosplay troupe 1999Quest released a fan-made VHS of actress Keiko Koyo dressed as the character fighting undistinguished enemies, mimicking the character's moves.
+Meanwhile, The PlayStation Magazine ran a monthly section named "Ellis's Private Room", which discussed the character and encouraged readers to send fan art and cosplay.

 The staff of Dengeki Online stated it would not be an exaggeration to consider her one of the most representative female heroines of the PlayStation console's earliest days.
-They additionally praised the transparent outfits of her outfit, something they had not seen in a game prior and was "expressed beautifully in polygons".
+They additionally praised the transparency of her outfit, something they had not seen in a game prior and was "expressed beautifully in polygons".
 Hayakawa Kiichiro of Magmix shared similar sentiments, expressing that her appearance in the game alone had caused him to buy a PlayStation when it was released.
-Others voiced similar praise, with Famitsu citing her outfit in the game one of the most surprising elements to see during the PlayStation's debut, while the staff of the Japanese Sega Saturn Magazine emphasized they had fallen in love with the design particularly in how it appeared in a black color scheme.
-Play magazine stated that while the transparent outfits helped cement her as a part of video game history, "we remember her best because she was just so darn cute."
+Others voiced similar praise, with Famitsu citing her outfit as one of the most surprising elements to see during the PlayStation's debut, while the staff of the Japanese Sega Saturn Magazine emphasized they had fallen in love with the design particularly in how it appeared in a black color scheme.